-Resolving Disputes across Roseville, Sacramento & Surrounding Areas Using Strong Representation
+Resolving Parental Disputes Across Sacramento & Surrounding Areas

-If you and your spouse are having trouble agreeing on a parenting schedule for your children, it can be helpful to get the advice of an experienced divorce and family law attorney.
-The Roseville child custody and support lawyers at Cecil Cianci Law, PC help clients make informed decisions regarding their children, so they can move forward with their lives with confidence and peace of mind.
+The Roseville child custody and child support lawyers at Cecil Cianci Law, PC help clients make informed decisions regarding their children, so they can move forward with their lives with confidence and peace of mind.

-We handle child custody and support cases involving:
+We handle child custody and child support cases involving: